IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 ## Custom Stage Room Variant Prefixes

 The room variant prefix chosen by each mod must not overlap with any other ones - otherwise, loading the custom stage will not work properly.
 In order to prevent conflicts, this section documents all of the arbitrary prefixes claimed by each mod.
-Valid prefixes are in the ranges of 101 through 999.
+Valid prefixes are between 101 and 999, inclusive.

 | Room Variant Prefix | Mod Name |
 | ------------------- | -------- |